aai-institute/pyDVL/docs/value/index.md

 project.
 In particular, regression can be especially tricky, but the particular nature of every (non-trivial) ML problem can have an effect:

+* **Variance of the utility**: Classical applications of game theoretic value concepts operate with deterministic utilities, as do many of the bounds in the literature.
+But in ML we use an evaluation of the model on a validation set as a proxy for the true risk.
+Even if the utility is bounded, its variance will affect final values, and even more so any Monte Carlo estimates.
+  Several works have tried to cope with variance. [@wang_data_2022] prove that by relaxing one of the Shapley axioms and considering the general class of semi-values, of which Shapley is an instance, one can prove that a choice of constant weights is the best one can do in a utility-agnostic setting.
+This method, dubbed *Data Banzhaf*, is available in pyDVL as [compute_banzhaf_semivalues][pydvl.value.semivalues.compute_banzhaf_semivalues].

+    ??? tip "Averaging repeated utility evaluations"
+        One workaround in pyDVL is to configure the caching system to allow multiple evaluations of the utility for every index set.
+A moving average is computed and returned once the standard error is small, see [CachedFuncConfig][pydvl.utils.caching.config.CachedFuncConfig].
+Note
+        however that in practice, the likelihood of cache hits is low, so one would have to force recomputation manually somehow.

 * **Unbounded utility**: Choosing a scorer for a classifier is simple: accuracy or some F-score provides a bounded number with a clear interpretation.
 However, in regression problems most scores, like $R^2$, are not bounded because